sphinx-labs/sphinx/docs/cli-existing-project.md

 ```

 Here are the steps that occur when you run this command:
-1. **Simulation**: Sphinx simulates the deployment by invoking the script's `run()` function on a fork of each network.
+1. **Simulation**: Sphinx simulates the deployment by invoking the Forge script on a fork of each network.
 If a transaction reverts during the simulation, Sphinx will throw an error.
 2. **Preview**: Sphinx displays the broadcasted transactions in a preview, which you'll be prompted to confirm.
 3. **Relay**: Sphinx submits the deployment to the website, where you'll approve it in the next step.